Kasra1377/document-invoice/README.md

 ```
 conda install -c anaconda mysql-connector-python
 ```
-After the installation, open up MySQL program and and create a Connection.
+After the installation, open up the MySQL program and create a Connection.
 Give it a name and a `password` and set the `user` to `root`.
 After that create a database:

 ```sql
 CREATE DATABASE documents;